 Earthquakes, Landslides, and Sinkholes

-Assuming your insurance claim is valid, most insurance policies will cover the following:
+Assuming your insurance claim is valid, most homeowners insurance covers the following as part of water damage restoration.

 Water Extraction and Dry Out